-Maintenance Drug Co-payments

-PEIA Special Medicare Plan

-Up to 30-day supply 31 to 90-day suppl

-Generic medication \$5 \$10

-Brand-name medication listed on the WV Preferred Drug \$15 \$30

-Brand-name medication not listed on the WV Preferred 75% coinsurance 75% coinsurance
+Maintenance Drug Co-payments PEIA Special Medicare Plan Up to a 30-day supply 31- to 90-day supply Generic medication \$5 \$10 Brand-name medication listed on the WV Preferred Drug List \$15 \$30 Brand-name medication not listed on the WV Preferred Drug List † 75% coninsurance 75% coninsurance

 For generic and preferred brand-name maintenance medications only.
-See the Maintenance Medications sec-

-tion for the list of qualifying medications.
+See the Maintenance Medications section for the list of qualifying medications.

-Should your doctor prescribe or you request the brand-name drug when a generic drug is available, you must pay the difference in price, plus the applicable generic co-payment.
++ Should your doctor prescribe or you request the brand-name drug when a generic drug is available, you must pay 75% coinsurance.